Tigers vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Martin Perez (7-3) will take to the mound for the Rangers and make his 16th start of the season.
+- The Rangers will send Dane Dunning (6-1) to the mound for his 10th start this season.

 |Opponent